Early Orthodontic Treatment for Kids

 Phase I treatment may include appliances or techniques that:

-Address harmful habits like thumb sucking
+Address habits like thumb sucking or tongue posture patterns

-Improve speech and swallowing
+Support clearer speech and more natural swallowing patterns

-Think of early treatment as building the foundation.
+Think of early interceptive treatment as building the foundation.
 Just like a strong foundation supports a house, early orthodontics sets your child up for a healthier bite, easier brushing, and a better smile for life.

 Signs Your Child May Need Early Orthodontic Care

-Difficulty chewing or biting food
+Difficulty chewing or biting

 Mouth breathing

-Thumb sucking past age 5
+Thumb sucking past age 5 or pacifier use past age 2-3

-Speech problems
+Speech concerns

 Protruding front teeth